HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ## 3. Install IDE (this is where you will run the Dualpanto tests)
 We highly recommend to use PyCharm to run this test flow, but you can also use VSCode or the command line.
-### Alternative A: PyCharm (recommended, because you can directly run unit tests from the readme)
+### Alternative A: PyCharm (recommended, because your environment is guaranteed to work)
 1. download [PyCharm](https://www.jetbrains.com/community/education/#students)
 2. clone this repo and open it with pycharm
 3. [create vertial environment (we use python 3.7)](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html)and [install package using requirements.txt](https://www.jetbrains.com/help/pycharm/managing-dependencies.html)